SCOPE: Sequential Causal Optimization of Process Interventions: Background

-Related to sequential PresPM are sequential decision-making approaches in CI, commonly studied under the framework of Dynamic Treatment Regimes (DTR).
-DTR methods aim to identify optimal treatment regimes (or policies) to maximize long-term outcomes, typically in medical settings.
-These methods rely on backward induction and causal reasoning to optimize long-term (medical) outcomes.
-For instance, in~\cite{csqlearning}, the authors use Q-learning, essentially a form of backward induction, to determine the optimal treatment regime.
-Another approach models the DTR objective as a classification problem~\cite{clearning}, using causal learners and a classifier to recommend the best treatment at each step.
-Inspired by these techniques, we frame the sequential PresPM problem as finding the optimal policy, as in DTRs, and leverage ideas from DTR approaches to identify intervention recommendations that maximize outcomes in sequential decision settings.
+Sequential decision-making approaches are also used in CI, commonly studied under the framework of Dynamic Treatment Regimes (DTR).
+DTR methods aim to identify optimal treatment policies to maximize long-term outcomes, typically in medical settings.
+These methods rely on sequential optimization (similar to RL) and causal methods.
+For instance, in~\cite{schulte2014}, the authors discuss Q-learning, essentially a form of backward induction, to determine the optimal treatment regime.
+Another approach models the DTR objective as a classification problem~\cite{cclearning}, using causal learners and a classifier to recommend the best treatment at each step.
+We argue that the sequential PresPM problem is related to DTRs and that DTR methods provide a promising foundation to address the gap identified in Table~\ref{tab:positioning}.
+However, mapping PresPM to the DTR framework is not straightforward.
+DTR typically assumes a fixed number of decision points (often medical stages), while PresPM operates on event-log prefixes from business processes with variable control flow.
+Case evolution depends on event-, case-, and activity-level variables, and may include loops, parallelism, and multiple branching structures.
+Consequently, the number of decision points varies across cases, and decision histories/prefixes can be highly heterogeneous at a decision point.
+We therefore build on the DTR framework, but adapt and configure it to the sequential PresPM setting to identify intervention recommendations that maximize process KPIs in business settings.